-Breach of Contract: One of the largest non-profit philanthropic organizations in the world retained Ms. Mauri to enforce contract terms limiting a contractee’s ability to obtain patent rights on jointly developed technology.
-Ms. Mauri successfully negotiated a settlement in which all patent rights on the jointly developed technology were abandoned and unenforceable by the contractee.
+Breach of Contract: Successfully negotiated a settlement for one of the largest non-profit philanthropic organizations in the world.
+In so doing, enforced contract terms limiting a contractee’s ability to obtain patent rights on jointly developed technology, and created a settlement in which all patent rights on the jointly developed technology were abandoned and unenforceable by the contractee.

-False Claims Act: Ms. Mauri, as part of an Orange County-based IP litigation team, represents a pharmaceutical company suing on behalf of the United States federal and state governments due to another pharmaceutical company’s wrongfully attaining patent rights and overcharging government agencies, including Medicare and Medicaid and the Veterans’ Administration, during the term of the wrongfully obtained patent it claimed covered the drug.
+False Claims Act: Represented a pharmaceutical company suing on behalf of the U.S. and state governments due to another pharmaceutical company’s wrongfully attaining patent rights and overcharging government agencies, including Medicare and Medicaid and the Veterans’ Administration, during the term of the wrongfully obtained patent it claimed covered the drug.

-Patent Due Diligence: Ms. Mauri was retained by a manufacturer of blind spot and lane departure systems for automobiles to evaluate its family of patents and draft an opinion on the validity and freedom to operate of those patents, in advance of the sale of the company.
-The company, including the family of patents reviewed by Ms. Mauri, was acquired in a favorable sale.
+Patent Due Diligence: Retained by a manufacturer of blind spot and lane departure systems for automobiles to evaluate its family of patents and draft an opinion on their validity and the freedom to operate under them, all in advance of the sale of the successful sale of the manufacturer.

-Patent Portfolio Management: Ms. Mauri was retained by a major pharmaceutical manufacturer to analyze its issued and pending patent claims related to a specific drug product.
-Based on Ms. Mauri’s advice, as well as others in an Orange County-based IP team, the company was able to successfully file additional patent applications that maximized the patent coverage possible for the product.
+Patent Portfolio Management: Retained by a major pharmaceutical manufacturer to analyze its issued and pending patent claims related to a specific drug product.
+Analysis helped the manufacturer to successfully file additional patent applications that maximized the patent coverage possible for the product.

-Trademark Infringement: Ms. Mauri represented a major media company in a dispute over the unauthorized use of its trademarks by a competitor.
-Ms. Mauri successfully engaged in pre-suit negotiations, which resulted in a favorable resolution to the dispute prior to the filing of a lawsuit.
+Trademark Infringement: Represented a major media company in a dispute over the unauthorized use of its trademarks by a competitor.
+Successfully engaged in pre-suit negotiations, which resulted in a favorable resolution to the dispute prior to the filing of a lawsuit.